 The Company pays/accrues for royalty in accordance with the relevant license agreements.

-recognised as an intangible asset.
+The lump-sum royalty incurred towards obtaining technical assistance/technical know-how and engineering support to manufacture a new model is recognized as an intangible asset.
 Royalty payable on sale of products i.e. running royalty is charged to Statement of Profit and Loss as and when incurred.

 2.21 Rounding off amounts

-All amounts disclosed in the Financial Statements and the accompanying notes have been rounded off to the nearest lakhs as per the requirement of Schedule III (Division II) of the Companies Act, 2013, unless otherwise stated.
+All amounts disclosed in the Financial Statements and the accompanying notes have been rounded off to the nearest lakhs as per the requirement of Schedule III (Division II) of the Companies Act 2013, unless otherwise stated.